abeusher/simplediagrams_docs/docs/view-helpers.rst

 Quick Navigation
 --------------------
-This small box let's you see your whole diagram in minature.
+This small box let's you see your whole diagram in miniature.
 The blue rectangle in the box shows you the current viewable area.
 Drag that blue box around to zip around your diagram.
 Much better than scrollbars.

 .. figure:: /_static/images/quick-nav-example.png